FelixsGit/IV1201-Project/README.md

         return person;
     }
 ```
-**This is one way to use our application and or add on more functionality.*
+**This is one way to use our application and or add on more functionality on your own.**

 **There are plenty more of functionality in the application, we recommend that you look through the code and the existing JavaDoc for a greater understanding**

 ### Contributing